 1956- Burger King introduced their signature hamburger the Whopper.

-1960-Famed American opera baritone Leonard Warren collapsed and died on the stage of the Metropolitan Opera in the 2nd act of Verdi's La Forza Del Destino.
+1960- American opera baritone Leonard Warren dropped dead on the stage of the Metropolitan Opera in the 2nd act of Verdi's La Forza Del Destino.

 1961- In the early stages of filming Cleopatra in London, actress Elizabeth Taylor developed pneumonia and slipped into a coma.
 She would have died, had not doctors at a convention at London’s Dorchester Hotel performed and emergency tracheotomy.
 When you seen the film today you can still see the tracheotomy scar at the base of her throat.

 1994- 375 pound comedian John Candy died of apnea in his sleep.
 He was 43.

 2000- The Japanese launch of Sony Playstation 2.
 The most anticipated videogame launch in history.
 600,000 units were sold.
 One store in Tokyo’s Ginza had 4,000 people lined up at their door.
 It remained a hot for 13 years.